agapebondservant/tap-data/workshop/content/postgres-deep-dive.md

 kubectl apply -f ~/other/resources/postgres/postgres-cluster-resource.yaml
 ```

-Now, confirm that the Postgres Service can be discovered using the **tanzu** cli via the Services plug-in: <font color="red">NOTE:</font> Should show the Postgres resource.
+Now, confirm that the Postgres Service can be discovered using the **tanzu** cli via the Services plug-in: <font color="red">NOTE: Should show the Postgres resource.</font>
 ```execute
 cd ~ && tanzu plugin install --local bin/cli services && tanzu services types list
 ```

 Also confirm that the previously deployed Postgres instance is discoverable via the Services plug-in:
-<font color="red">NOTE: Wait</font> for all 3 Postgres cluster pods to show up in the lower console.
-Should show the **pginstance-1** Postgres instance.
+<font color="red">NOTE: Wait for all 3 Postgres cluster pods to show up in the lower console.
+Should show the **pginstance-1** Postgres instance.</font>
 ```execute
 tanzu services instances list
 ```